-I think it is safe to say that most of us have a battle with something we are failing to win in our own strength.
-It is difficult to faithfully wait out God to come to our aid, so we often decide to help Him out with our own ideas and schemes.
+I think it is safe to say that many of us have had to battle with something we would fail to win in our own strength.
+As it is difficult to faithfully wait for God to come to our aid, we often decide to help Him out by implementing our own ideas and schemes.
 As a good friend once asked me when I tried this, “How did that work out for you?”
 Pretty poorly, to be honest.

 One speaker I heard had some good advice on the topic: